-Thoracic outlet syndrome is a term used to describe the compression of nerves and/or blood vessels that travel from the neck to the armpit.
-Compression of these structures can cause pain, tingling, numbness, and weakness from the neck and throughout the arm.
+Thoracic outlet syndrome is compression of nerves and/or blood vessels that travel from the neck to the armpit.
+It causes pain, tingling, numbness, and weakness from the neck and throughout the arm.

-Symptoms vary depending on the exact location and structures being compressed, as well as the extent of the compression, but may include:
+Symptoms vary depending on the exact location and structures compressed, as well as the extent of the compression, They include:

 - Pain in the neck or shoulder

 - Tingling or numbness in the arm